bytebase/bytebase.com-old/docs/document-write-guide.md

 ## Using powerful components into Markdown

-For show more styled block into documention, we support using some powerful components:
+To display more styled blocks in documentation, we support some powerful components:

 ### `hint-block`